Uilta language

-Uilta (ульта, also called Ulta, Ujlta, (Note: Uilta may come from the word ulaa which means 'domestic reindeer'.) or Orok) is a Tungusic language spoken in the Poronaysky and Nogliksky Administrative Divisions of Sakhalin Oblast, in the Russian Federation, by the Uilta people.
+Uilta (ульта, also called Ulta, Ujlta, (Note: Uilta may come from the word ulaa 'domestic reindeer'.) or Orok) is a Tungusic language spoken in the Poronaysky and Nogliksky Administrative Divisions of Sakhalin Oblast, in the Russian Federation, by the Uilta people.
 The northern Uilta who live along the river of Tym’ and around the village of Val have reindeer herding as one of their traditional occupations.
 The southern Uilta live along the Poronay near the city of Poronaysk.
-The two dialects come from the northern and eastern groups, however, they have very few differences.
+The language is split in two dialects with very few differences: northern Doronneni and southern Poronaysk.

 Classification

 Uilta is closely related to Nanai, and is classified within the southern branch of the Tungusic languages.
 Classifications which recognize an intermediate group between the northern and southern branch of Manchu-Tungus classify Uilta (and Nanai) as Central Tungusic.
-Within Central Tungusic, Glottolog groups Uilta with Ulch as "Ulchaic", and Ulchaic with Nanai as "Central-Western Tungusic" (also known as the "Nanai group"), while Oroch, Kilen and Udihe are grouped as "Central-Eastern Tungusic".
+Within Central Tungusic, Glottolog groups Uilta with Ulch as "Ulchaic", and Ulchaic with Nanai as "Central-Western Tungusic", while Oroch, Kilen and Udihe are grouped as "Central-Eastern Tungusic".